portsoc/hangman-in-branches/README.md

 For a start, we are now using the `resetNoose` function to hide all the shapes at the start of a new game.
 To do this, we add a `hide` class to the shapes and then using a new CSS rule (see `client/style.css`) we are making the shapes transparent.
+Afterwards, we are updating the noose using our `redrawHangman` function once a new guess is registered.

+As a result of our changes, we no longer need the `canvas` module, so we can remove it from our `client` folder.
+We have reduced the amount of code we have to maintain and we have also made our game more accessible.

+View all the differences between our current branch and the last by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/12...13?diff=split).

 ## Usage